 Rossett School is a company limited by guarantee and an exempt charity.
 The charitable company was incorporated on 9 June 2011 and opened as an Academy on 1 July 2011.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.
 The Articles of Association require the members of the charitable company to appoint at least three Trustees to the Board of Trustees (or "the Board") and (unless otherwise determined by ordinary resolution) this shall not be subject to any maximum.
-There are five members in total.
-Four of these are also Trustees who act as members of the Academy Trust and are also the Directors of the charitable company for the purposes of company law.
+Four Trustees acted as members of the Academy Trust and were also the Directors of the charitable company for the purposes of company law until 31 July 2021 when this reduced to two Trustees who are also members.
 The charitable company is known as Rossett School.